likhia/ocp4.9-workshop-springboot/lab-workshop-content/workshop/content/exercises/03-call-common-service.md

 * If project is not open,  please open the same project as the previous lab in Code Ready Workspace.

 * To call REST service in Spring Boot, the following libraries need to include in pom.xml.
 Please refer to the diagram below.
+Remove the comment <!-- -->.
 ![Service Call 01](./images/03/servicecall-01.png)

 * Open `src/main/java/com/workshop/main/service/ServiceEndPoint.java`.
 Copy and paste the following under `//import classes (1)`.